 I know it won’t be long.
 I saw the wrinkled faces of those women, and I could see in their eyes how recently their skin had been smooth, taut.
 In light of their future glory, they looked no older on Wednesday than they did 50 years ago.
 In light of their future glory, their hobbled procession was no more labored than the miles they once were able to run.
 In light of future glory, we are all the same with the same percentage of dying and broken parts, halfway ash already.

 It’s humbling.
 It is embarrassing, and it probably should be.
 There’s an inherent foolishness in being a mortal creature on this earth.
 There’s also freedom, too, in light of our future glory.
 I think there’s a very real sense in which it’s all comin’ out in the wash.
 For now, I may just keep glorying in my cool boots, because that’s what I have to glory in at the moment.
 Maybe later I’ll dye my white hair the color of wine or get filler in my lips.
 I’m not trying to say that nothing is sacred.
 I think what I’m trying to say is: He knows our frame.
-He wants us to know it too.
 And also I’m saying: No eye has seen, no ear has heard, and no mind has imagined the things that God has prepared for those who love him.